While

 the past 10-15 years a lot of these beach towns along the Atlantic are also being

 frequented by folks from other countries.
-Conil is
+Conil is Will This continue to expand as I write

 known